dbha/tbs-example/README.md

     Spring Boot dha TEST11%

 ## Create Jenkins Pipeline & Build & deploy with argocd
+   -> In pipeline script(jenkinsfile-test1-cluster-myapp-test-gitops), there is no deploy command.

 1) Register test-cluster1 to deploy app via argocd cli
 ##